alimuzzaman/author-or-user-image/readme.txt

 == Upgrade Notice ==

 NO upgrade notice.
-If you have any question about this plugin you may visit <a href= "http://www.zm-tech.net/wp-plugins/wordpress-author-or-user-image/">WordPress Author or User Image</a>.
+If you have any question about this plugin you may visit <a href= "http://www.zm-tech.net/wp-plugins/wordpress-author-or-user-image/" rel="follow">WordPress Author or User Image</a>.

 == Screenshots ==

 1. http://www.zm-tech.net/wp-content/uploads/2013/10/WordPress-Author-User-Image-300x221.png

-If you have any question about this plugin you may visit <a href= "http://www.zm-tech.net/wp-plugins/wordpress-author-or-user-image/">WordPress Author or User Image</a>.
+If you have any question about this plugin you may visit <a href= "http://www.zm-tech.net/wp-plugins/wordpress-author-or-user-image/" rel="follow">WordPress Author or User Image</a>.

 == Frequently Asked Questions ==

 1. Its work well on first time but when change the image this take some time to change the image.

      Ans: Pleas clear your browser cache.
-If you have any cache plugin please clear the cache from that plugin.If you have any question about this plugin you may visit <a href= "http://www.zm-tech.net/wp-plugins/wordpress-author-or-user-image/">WordPress Author or User Image</a>.
+If you have any cache plugin please clear the cache from that plugin.If you have any question about this plugin you may visit <a href= "http://www.zm-tech.net/wp-plugins/wordpress-author-or-user-image/" rel="follow">WordPress Author or User Image</a>.